openeemeter/eemeter/CHARTER.md

   and customers all using this common platform as the basis to define common transactional units for distributed energy resources in the market.

-b) The scope of the Project includes software development under OSI-approved open source licenses supporting the mission, documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source software project.
+b) The scope of the Project includes methods and software development under OSI-approved open source licenses supporting the mission, documentation, testing, integration, and the creation of other artifacts that aid the development, deployment, operation, or adoption of the open source software project.

 2) Techincal Steering Committee
 -------------------------------